agile-ts/documentation/docs/packages/core/features/state/Methods.md

 ## `removeWatcher()`

-Removes `watcher` callback at specific Key.
+With `removeWatcher()` we can remove a `watcher` callback at a specific `key`.
-Such a cleanup is important, after we have no reason to use the watcher callback anymore.
+We should always cleanup/remove `watcher` callbacks, which aren't in use anymore to avoid memory leaks.
-For instance after a Component has been unmounted to avoid memory leaks.
+For instance if a UI-Component has been unmounted in which the `watcher` callback was located.
 ```ts
 MY_STATE.removeWatcher("myKey");
 ```